-The Board's goal is to ensure that its membership should be balanced between Executives and Non-Executives and have the appropriate skills and experience and knowledge of the business.
 The Board recognises the special position and role of the Chairman under the Code and has approved the formal division of responsibilities between the Chairman and Chief Executive Officer.
 The Chairman is responsible for the leadership of the Board and ensuring its effectiveness, and the Chief Executive Officer manages the Group and has the prime role, with the assistance of the Board, of developing and implementing business strategy.